AAAI

 This dataset spans a number of big news events (the Olympics; both US presidential nominating conventions; the beginnings of the financial crisis; ...) as well as everything else you might expect to find posted to blogs.

 To get access to the Spinn3r dataset, please download and sign the usage agreement , and email it to dataset-request (at) icwsm.org.
-Once your form has been processed, you will be sent a URL and password where you can download the collection.
+Once your form is processed (usually within 1-3 days), you will be sent a URL and password where you can download the collection.

 Here is a sample of blog posts from the collection.
 The XML format is described on the Spinn3r website.